VladKhomich/VladKhomich.github.io/_posts/2024-3-29-Hello-World.md

 title: Hello, World!
 ---

 This is the first post in my tech blog.
-Here I'm planning to share ideas and thought about development.
+Here I'm planning to share ideas and thoughts about development.